Porgramming-Hero-web-course/batch-4-assignment-1-sakibhasan-24/README.md

 - The function returns the type of the specified property.,
 - Uses `Generics` to allow any object type
 - The `constraint K extends keyof T` ensures that only existing property names are accepted.

+# Problem - 6

+### Description

+The `updateProfile` function allows updating specific properties of a `Profile` object. updateProfile that accepts an object of type Profile and an object of type Partial representing the updates.
+The function return the updated profile.

+### Key Points

+- The function returns the type is `Profile`.,
+- `Partial<Profile>` is used for `fieldsToUpdate`